divergentdave/draft-dcook-ppm-dap-interop-test-design/draft-dcook-ppm-dap-interop-test-design.md

 # Implementation Status

-[Janus] and [divviup-ts] currently implement a version of this test interface.
+[Janus], [divviup-ts], and [Daphne] currently implement a version of this test interface.
 [REF-IMPL] is a reference implementation of a test runner using this interface.

 Additional DAP implementations would be warmly welcomed.